By Seniorlink on May 11, 2020 2:45:00 PM

 1. Low-Impact Exercise is Ideal for Aging Joints

-Swimming is considered a low-impact, non-weight-bearing exercise.
-It doesn’t put pressure on the spine, knees, or hips; in fact, the buoyancy of water supports some of your body weight and reduces the effect of gravity, which alleviates some of the regular strain on these joints.
-It’s particularly helpful for seniors who have arthritis or other conditions such as fibromyalgia.
-According to a 2016 study, swimming helps to relieve pain and improve quality of life among people with knee osteoarthritis and fibromyalgia just as effectively as walking.
+Swimming is low-impact, non-weight-bearing exercise.
+That means it doesn’t put pressure on the spine, knees, or hips; in fact, the buoyancy of water supports some of your body weight and reduces the effect of gravity, which alleviates some of the regular strain on these joints.
+It’s especially helpful for seniors who have conditions such as arthritis or fibromyalgia.
+According to a 2016 study, swimming helps to relieve pain and improve quality of life among people with knee osteoarthritis and fibromyalgia.

-The buoyancy of water helps in other ways, too.
-By reducing the ordinary strain on joints, swimmers are able to move their limbs and joints through the full range of motion more easily in the water.
-Using the full range of motion regularly helps to keep joints supple and improves flexibility, an important factor for older adults’ health and well-being.
-For seniors with a limited range of motion on land, stretching in the water is a good way to improve flexibility.
+By reducing the strain on the joints, the buoyancy of water allows swimmers to more easily move their limbs through the full range of motion.
+Doing this regularly helps to keep joints supple and improves flexibility, an important factor for older adults’ health and well-being.
+For aging people with a limited range of motion on land, stretching in the water is a good way to improve flexibility.

-Swimming works all major muscle groups, resulting in stronger muscles overall, especially the upper body, core muscles, and leg muscles – all important muscle groups for posture and stability, which reduce the risk of falls.
+Swimming works all major muscle groups, resulting in stronger muscles overall, especially the upper body, core muscles, and leg muscles – all important for posture and stability, which reduces the risk of falls.
 One study conducted in Australia evaluated 1,700 men age 70 and older and found that those who swam were 33% less likely to fall compared to men who did not swim.

 What’s more, men who participated in other forms of exercise in addition to swimming (such as golfing or using treadmills or stationary bikes) were no less likely to fall compared to those who only participated in swimming.